- What we collect

 Strategy and guidelines

-|Collection format||Number of items|
+|Collection format||Number of images|

-|Books & serials||6841|
+|Books & serials||3,178,019|

-Digitisation and Photography Branch
+Digitisation and Document Delivery Branch

 National Library of Australia